Everybody Dance Now (Dutch TV series)

-Broadcast History
+Broadcast history

-Series one aired on RTL4 from 22 February to 12 April 2013 in the Netherlands.
+Series one aired on RTL 4 from 22 February to 12 April 2013 in the Netherlands.
 The finale episode took the No.1 spot of the day with a series peak of 1.9m viewers.
-Overall, the first series averaged 1.6m viewers across the series, with a 20% audience share, exceeding the RTL4 primetime average by +12%.
+Overall, the first series averaged 1.6m viewers across the series, with a 20% audience share, exceeding the RTL 4 primetime average by +12%.

-The show was commissioned for a second series on RTL4 which aired from 28 February to 18 April 2014.
+The show was commissioned for a second series on RTL 4 which aired from 28 February to 18 April 2014.
 The show launched as the highest-rated entertainment show of the day across all channels.
-The total audience share for the series was +44% higher than RTL4’s primetime average.
+The total audience share for the series was +44% higher than RTL 4’s primetime average.

-Commissioned for a third series – news just in today from the local team!

-The format was sold in Thailand where it launched on Channel 3 on 5 October 2013, performing +20% above the broadcaster’s slot average.
+The format was sold in Thailand where it launched on Channel 3 on 5 October 2013.
 The youngest contestant in the competition Stefano was the winner of the show and took home the 1 million baht prize.